 - Ice — You’ll want large, dense ice cubes for preparing this margarita in a cocktail shaker.
 I also recommend saving additional ice for serving.

 - Fresh cranberries for garnish (Optional)

 - Orange slices for garnish (Optional)

-First, you’ll want to create a salt rim on each cocktail glass.
+To make this cranberry Christmas margarita, you’ll first want to create a salt rim on each cocktail glass.
 To do so, cut a slit into a lime wedge and run it around the edge of the cocktail glass.
-Then either dip the glass rim-side down into a shallow bowl or small plate of salt.
+Then either dip the glass rim-side down into a shallow bowl or a small plate of salt.
 I find it’s best to then use the back of a small spoon or your finger to push the salt up against the glass.

 Next, to make a single margarita, pour the tequila, orange liqueur, cranberry juice, and freshly squeezed lime and orange juices into a cocktail shaker over ice.
 Then seal the cocktail shaker and shake vigorously until you see a fine sheet of ice shards along the top.

 Using a strainer, pour the margarita into a cocktail glass and garnish with an orange slice and fresh cranberries.

 If you are making a large batch of these easy cranberry margaritas, pour the tequila, orange liqueur, cranberry juice, and freshly squeezed citrus juices into a pitcher and stir until well combined.
 I don’t recommend placing ice into the pitcher since this may dilute your margaritas too much.
 Instead, place the pitcher in the refrigerator for 30 minutes to chill and/or serve over ice.

 I’ve rounded up more than 70 flavored margarita recipes for your next margarita night or Taco Tuesday dinner!
 Additionally, you’ll find even more simple tequila and mezcal cocktail recipes from Lobos 1707.